A unified model of dark energy and inflation from the Markov-Mukhanov action: The Markov-Mukhanov action

 We aim to build a unified model of dark energy and inflation based on two main ingredients: \begin{itemize} \item[(a)] There exist a non-minimal matter-gravity coupling that depends on the energy scale as described by Markov and Mukhanov (MM) in \cite{Markov:1985py}. \item[(b)] The exact form of the non-minimal coupling can be expressed via a series of higher order corrections to the matter sector. \end{itemize} Then we start with the action \cite{Markov:1985py}

-where $R$ is the Ricci scalar, $ \mathcal{L}_{\rm m} $ is the matter Lagrangian and the matter-gravity coupling depends only on a scalar function $ \chi(\varepsilon) $ of the energy density $\varepsilon$.
+where $R$ is the Ricci scalar, $ \mathcal{L}_{\rm m} $ is the matter Lagrangian.
+The matter Lagrangian may be chosen at will in order to describe the gravitational source.
+Here we follow standard prescription for cosmology and adopt a perfect fluid source with $\mathcal{L}_m=\varepsilon$, where $\varepsilon$ is the fluid's energy density while the matter-gravity coupling depends only on a scalar function of $\varepsilon$, namely $ \chi(\varepsilon) $.
 One may understand this action as an effective classical description of the departure of a modified gravity theory from General Relativity.
 Thus this may be viewed as an agnostic approach to departures from GR which does not rely on a given alternative theory but instead aims at determining the properties of such a theory phenomenologically by finding a function $\chi$ that fits observations.
 The variation of the action with respect to the metric leads to modified Einstein equation in the form

 where

 is the effective energy-momentum tensor while

 is the energy-momentum tensor for a perfect fluid, where $P$ is the fluid's pressure, which we assume may be obtained from an equation of state $P=P(\varepsilon)$, and $u^\mu$ is the four velocity vector field.
 Looking at Eq.~\eqref{eq-ee} and \eqref{eq-eff-emt} we can identify the terms